Tai A Chau: History

 There were historically two villages on the island: Ha Tsuen and Sheung Tsuen on the west and south sides of the island.
+In 1937, Walter Schofield, then a Cadet Officer in the Hong Kong Civil Service, wrote "There is a shrimp paste factory here which exports to Europe and America".
 The villagers left in the 1980s, when a detention camp for Vietnamese refugees was built.
-In 1937, Walter Schofield, then a Cadet Officer in the Hong Kong Civil Service, wrote "There is a shrimp paste factory here which exports to Europe and America".

 Tai A Chau Detention Centre was home to thousands of Vietnamese refugees from 1991 to 1996.
 It once held a peak population of almost 9,700 in November 1991.
 After the announcement of the closure of Tai A Chau refugee facility on 10 June 1996, the transfer of the remaining Vietnamese refugees took place on 10 consecutive days from 16 to 25 September 1996.
 Each day, one ferry loaded with luggage, and two ferries loaded with a total of about 550 Vietnamese refugees departed Tai A Chau for HMS Tamar naval base at Stonecutters Island.
-They were then moved to the notorious Whitehead Detention Centre in Wu Kai Sha, before immigrating to the US under their “Resettlement Opportunity for Vietnamese Returnees Scheme”.
+They were then moved to the notorious Whitehead Detention Centre in Wu Kai Sha, before immigrating to the US under their "Resettlement Opportunity for Vietnamese Returnees Scheme".
 This ensured the centre was closed just prior to the handover in 1997 and all the building structures were demolished.

 In February 2023 the Hong Kong Police Force carried out a crowd control training exercise on the island, leaving hundreds of spent tear gas grenades and debris from other crowd control weapons on the protected South Lantau Marine Park site.